calimero-archive/docs/docs/getting_started/set_shard.md

 ![](../../static/img/shard-types.png)

 :::note
-Currently we only have support for Devlopers Shard, Professional Shard will be coming soon to the Calimero Network.
+Currently we only have support for Developers Shard, Professional Shard will be coming soon to the Calimero Network.
 :::

 4. Next, personalize your shard by adding a name and description for your shard.